execas/execas.github.io/_posts/2019-03-14-linux-file-access-control-lists.md

 > The mask is recalculated every time an ACL entry is added or removed to "include the union of all permissions affected by the mask entry".
 Use the `-n` option of `setfacl` if this is not wanted.

-> Be aware that `ls -l` does not display the effective rights (a mask in the ACL may restrict effective rights).

 ## Default ACLs

 Default ACLs can only be set on directories.
 A directory will inherit its parent's default ACL as its ACL and default ACL.
 A file will inherit the parent's default ACL as its ACL.